-Matcha must be in powder form, while green tea has both leafy and powdered forms, usually leafy green tea is the majority, the most easily confused with matcha is powdered green tea, usually the powdered green tea is darker in color, while matcha is lighter in color.
-When brewed, green tea has less foam, while matcha has more foam.
+Matcha isn't simply a powdered form of green tea but it is a powder.
+On the other hand, green tea has both leafy and powdered forms but it's most commonly used in the leafy form.
+Powdered green tea is most oftenly confused with matcha.
+Generally speaking, the powdered green tea is darker in color, while matcha is lighter in color.
+When brewed, green tea has less foam, while matcha has more foam, making it more desirable for foamy beverages like matcha lattes.

 Distinguishing matcha from green tea by appearance is not always completely accurate and requires other indicators to go along with it.